cfengine/documentation/reference/promise-types/vars.markdown

-The allowed characters in variable names are alphanumeric (both upper and lower case) and undercore. `Associative` arrays using the string type and square brackets `[]` to enclose an-arbitrary key are being deprecated in favor of the `data` variable type.
+The allowed characters in variable names are alphanumeric (both upper and lower case) and undercore. `Associative` arrays using the string type and square brackets `[]` to enclose an arbitrary key are being deprecated in favor of the `data` variable type.

 ## Scalar Variables